 Profile: Yingluck Shinawatra

-She remained in the post for nearly three years, until the Constitutional Court forced her to step down in early May 2014 after finding her guilty of abusing her power.
+Her time in office ended acrimoniously in early May 2014, when the constitutional court forced her to step down after finding her guilty of abusing her power.

-Before the poll, Ms Yingluck, who has two degrees in politics, had never run for office or held a government post.
+Before the 2011 election, Ms Yingluck, who has two degrees in politics, had never run for office or held a government post.

 Critics were quick to point out her political inexperience, saying her main qualification appeared to be the fact that she was the youngest sister of Mr Thaksin, the billionaire who was ousted as prime minister by the military in 2006 and jailed in absentia for corruption.